thevillagehacker/thevillagehacker.github.io/_posts/2023-07-07-Proving_grounds_Play-OnSystemShellDredd.md

 ![img](/assets/images/CTF/Pg-Play/OnSystemShellDredd/suid_mawk.png)

-The exploit worked and i am able to view the shadow file which contains hash of the users passwords.
+The exploit worked and we are able to view the shadow file which contains hash of the users passwords.

 ```sh
 hannah@ShellDredd:~$ mawk '//' "/etc/shadow" | grep -iE 'root|hannah'